mbreese/eta/README.md

 progress bar by setting the environmental variable 'HIDE_ETA'.

 The default is to update the progress bar every 0.2 sec, unless we aren't attached to a tty (and SHOW_ETA is set).
-In this case, the progress updates every 10 seconds.
+If we aren't attached to a TTY, then no status messages are output to stderr at all.

+There is also a socket based ETA implementation that will listen to the file /tmp/eta-$pid.
+If you try to read this file, it will display all of the relevant ETA information for the current process.
+You can (obviously) only have one active Socket ETA object for each process.
+You can start this ETA object by setting an environmental variable 'SOCKET_ETA'.